-The employers would in almost all cases increase the employees pay by the 6.2% that they would save by not having to pay the payroll taxes because:
+The employers would in almost all cases increase the employees’ pay by the 7.65% that they would save by not having to pay the payroll taxes because:

-If an employee did not opt into the FAST and out of Social Security, then the employer would still have to pay the government the 6.2%.
+- If an employee did not opt into the FAST and out of Social Security and Medicare, then the employer would still have to pay the government the 7.65%.

-Implementation of the FAST would bring an approximate $1 trillion capital infusion every year to the economy which would be great for business.
+- Implementation of the FAST would bring on a $1 trillion capital infusion every year to the economy which would be great for business.
 Almost all employers would do whatever they could to encourage this economic activity.

-Employment levels would very likely increase greatly, and there would be more competition for workers.
-Consequently, employers would be prone do whatever they could to retain their employees.
+- Employment levels would very likely increase greatly, and there would be more competition for workers.
+Consequently, employers would be prone to do whatever they could to retain their employees.

-7) What actions could be taken to initiate the Plan For America (PFA)?
+7. What actions could be taken to initiate Plan For America (PFA)?

-A court-appointed Receivership should provide transparency because the
+- A court-appointed Receivership would provide transparency because the

 court would require full reporting.